Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

 If this task is a multi-instance task under a Docker container, then this `command` is the application command and is executed with `docker exec` in the running Docker container context from the `coordination_command` in the `multi_instance` property.
-If this task is a multi-isntance task under a Singularity container, then this `command` acts similar to a regular non-multi-instance task as no special run+exec behavior is needed with Singularity containers to achieve multi-instance execution.
+If this task is a multi-instance task under a Singularity container, then this `command` acts similar to a regular non-multi-instance task as no special run+exec behavior is needed with Singularity containers to achieve multi-instance execution.
+Thus, for multi-instance tasks with Singularity containers, this command is the actual command executed on the host without any modifications such as with a regular task (i.e., prepending with `singularity exec`).
+When executing a Singularity container under a multi-instance task, an additional environment variable is populated, `SHIPYARD_SINGULARITY_COMMAND` which can be used in custom scripts to control execution.
 This property may be null.
 Note that if you are using a `task_factory` for the specification, then task factory arguments are applied to the `command`.
 Therefore, Python-style string formatting options (excluding